merlinDM/oct-motion-correction/README.md

 >> run 'phantom.mlx'
 ```

 In 2016a it's impossible to make animation in Live Scripts.
-To see original image use (Ctrl+C to stop):
+To see original image use those commands (Ctrl+C in command window to stop):
 ```matlab
 >> fps = 10;
 >> pause on;